 Sikhs celebrate this very important day of their religion with joy and devotion.
 They take an early bath, wear new clothes and visit the neighborhood gurdwara (Sikh place of worship) to participate in the special prayer meet marked for the day.
 After a special ardas of kirtans (religious songs) and discourses kada prasad (sweetened semolina) is distributed amongst all present.
 Later, people sit in rows to relish the langar or community lunch prepared and served by kar sevaks or volunteers.

-Major celebrations of Baisakhi are organized at Golden Temple, Amritsar where the Khalsa Panth was founded on a Baisakhi Day in 1699.
+Major celebrations of Baisakhi are organized at Golden Temple, Amritsar.
 Most Sikhs strive to visit Golden Temple on the occasion.
+The Khalsa Panth was founded in Anandpur Sahib in the year 1699.

 Another high point of Baisakhi celebrations by Sikhs is the Baisakhi procession or nagar kirtan carried though the city under the leadership of Panj Piaras or the Five Beloved Ones.
 Men, women and children alike participate in the Baiskhi processions with enthusiasm.
 Mock duels, bands playing religious tunes and performance of bhangra and gidda dance make Baisakhi processions quite colourful and enchanting.